nicoqueijo/Android-Currency-Converter-legacy/README.md

 After 4+ years of this project being inactive the Android landscape evolved significantly.
 To update it with modern tools and best practices, it was determined that starting a new project from scratch would be more efficient and maintainable.
 As a result, this repository has been deprecated.

-Please check out the replacing repository found at [Android-Currency-Converter](https://github.com/nicoqueijo/Android-Currency-Converter).
+Please check out the replacement repository found at [Android-Currency-Converter](https://github.com/nicoqueijo/Android-Currency-Converter).

 -------------------------------------------------------